JakubMrowicki/health-tracker/README.md

 # 1: Overview/Description

-This project aims to create a diary style app that allow you to keep a health diary.
+This project aims to create a diary style app that allow you to keep track of your health.

 The website will allow the user to keep track of what they notice about their health, keep history of what medications they've been prescribed, record allergic reactions they have experienced and more.